freenas/freenas-docs/userguide/storage.rst

 Importing a Disk
 ----------------

-The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import disks that are formatted with UFS (BSD Unix), FAT(MSDOS) or NTFS (Windows), or EXT2 (Linux) filesystems.
+The :menuselection:`Storage --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import disks that are formatted with UFS (BSD Unix), FAT(MSDOS) or NTFS (Windows), or EXT2 (Linux) filesystems.
 This is a designed to be